-Marketable and equity securities should be shown at market value.
-Debt securities should be valued at market.
+Marketable and equity securities should be valued at acquisition cost.
+Some investors, however, record marketable securities at amortized cost.
+This method is acceptable.
+Debt securities should be valued at amortized cost.
+In cases where the investment value is permanently impaired and a write-down is recorded, this write-down will be reflected in item 56200 (Write-Offs and Valuation Adjustments).
 Foreign investments should be expressed in Canadian dollars using the rate of exchange in effect on the balance sheet date.

-- a) foreign marketable securities
+a) foreign marketable securities

-- b) foreign debt securities

-- c) foreign equity securities
+- b) foreign debt securities - c) foreign equity securities